zearp/OptiHack/README.md

 PlatformInfo -> Generic -> SystemSerialNumber
 PlatformInfo -> Generic -> SystemUUID
 ```
 You can generate the MLB/Serial/UUID with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Use option 3 and enter *iMac15,1* when asked for the type of SMBIOS to create.
-If you need to change the model in the future you also need to re-generate a new set of serials and UUID.
+If you need to change the model in the future you also need to re-generate a new set of serials, UUID and usb portmap.

 > NOTE: Certain models have different grfx base clocks.
 In my testing 14,3 and 15,1 have a 200mhz base clock and 14,4 and some others have a 750mhz base clock.
 According to the Intel spec this should be 350mhz.
 I didn't notice any performance difference between the base clock speeds.
 Personally I prefer them lower as it reduces heat and energy usage.
-Big Sur will require 14,4 or 15,1.
-Funny how Apple dropped Big Sur support for the more powerful 2013 (14,3) model but does support the slower 2014 (14,4) model.
-Seems actual h/w performance is not a criteria Apple used but this could still change.
+If you don't plan to upgrade you can use 14,3 for Catalina installs.

 Put your ethernet mac address in the ROM field without semicolons.
 Fixing this [post-install](https://dortania.github.io/OpenCore-Desktop-Guide/post-services/iservices.md#fixing-en0) is also an option, but is important so don't skip it.
 You don't want it to stay at the current *00:11:22:33:44:55*.